gwenhall/Exercise-05a-Procedural-Generation/README.md

-The first step is to create the tiles we will use to generate the maze.
-Under the Scene menu, select "New Inherited Scene…".
-Select res://Maze/Tile.tscn.
 In the new scene, change the name of the Tile node to 00, and then change the Texture property of the Sprite node to res://Assets/00.png.
 Save the scene as res://Maze/00.tscn (*make sure you save it in the Maze folder or the script will not work!*).

 Repeat these steps for scenes 01–15.
 When you are done, you should have sixteen new scenes in the Maze folder (named 00.tscn–15.tscn).
 Each of these scenes should have a different texture for the Sprite node.
 For example, res://Maze/05.tscn should use the res://Assets/05.png file as the texture for the Sprite in that scene.